gripableteam/gripable-play-unity-docs/source/index.html.md

 bool Connect();
 ```

-> Connect return true or false depending of whether a connection attempt has been successfully initiated.
+> Connect returns true or false depending of whether a connection attempt has been successfully initiated.

 ```csharp
 bool connectionInitiated = gripablePlay.Connect();
 ```

-Calling Connect will attempt to initiate a connection attempt.
-Bluetooth connection is async so to find out whether the the connection attempt was successfull you can either listen for the [OnConnected](#connection-callbacks) callback or call the synchronous [IsConnected](#IsConnected) function.
+Calling Connect will initiate a connection attempt.
+Bluetooth connection is asynchronous and requires a listener for the [OnConnected](#connection-callbacks) callback or call to the synchronous [IsConnected](#IsConnected) function to check whether the connection attempt was successful.

 ### Query Parameters and Return Values

 Parameter | Returns | Description
 --------- | ------- | -----------
-none | true | Failed to initiated connection attempt
+none | true | Failed to connect
-none | false | Successfully initiated connection attempt
+none | false | Successfully connected

 # Getting Grip and Motion Data